urbit/urbit.org/content/grants/2024/live-backend.md

 - There should be a deeplink to the Tlon group for the event, ~sarlev-sarsen/subassembly

 #### Future work
-Future work opportunities for this grant includes implementing limited-access speaker sessions, where only a subset of attendees are permissioned to view and attend particular sessions.
+Future work opportunities for this grant include implementing limited-access speaker sessions, where only a subset of attendees are permissioned to view and attend particular sessions.

 ## Milestones
 ### Milestone 1 - %live functionality updates - 1 Star

 Milestone 1 for the backend updates on %live is focused on updating the core functionality of the application.
-The necessary changes should be made in order to support the below users stories.
+The necessary changes should be made in order to support the below user's stories.
 While this milestone doesn't have an explicit due date, it is a dependency for Milestones 1 and 2 of the %live Frontend Scope which needs to be completed prior to the Subassembly event in October.

 #### User Stories
 As an event host...